APSL/Impostor/README.rst

 Also add 'impostor' app to INSTALLED_APPS.

-Run 'python manage.py syncdb' to create needed table and you are set.
+Run 'python manage.py migrate' to create needed table and you are set.

 Usage